-There are an abundance of beaches to choose from in and around the area.
-Click on the name of the beach to get additional information about that particular stretch of sand.
+You'll discover an abundance of beaches to consider visiting in and around the area.
+Click on each beach name for detailed information about that particular location.

 National Trust Visitor Center is a museum The Centre is open from 9:00 a.m. to 5:00 p.m.

 Another common landmark for vacationers is Cayman Islands National Museum.
 It is situated in downtown Georgetown.
 Cayman Island's National Museum is open from 9:00 am to 5:00 pm Monday through Friday and Saturdays from 9:00 am to 1:00 pm.

 Fort George: Although landlocked and mostly in ruins, Fort George stands as an important historical landmark that tells the tale of a Cayman Islands once protected from this very spot by the local militia.
 The fort was built by locals using limestone and coral, though nobody can be sure exactly when, and after many years of little to no use, it was handed over to the National Trust.

 That's not all -- you can find plenty of other choices as well.
 If interested, you can obtain more information concerning other sites worth visiting in and near Georgetown here.

 Tourists who enjoy spending time outdoors will frequently have fun visiting Governor Gore's Bird Sanctuary. <p>With over 200 different species of bird, Governor Gore's Bird Sanctuary is a destination of choice for birdwatchers that find themselves in the Cayman Islands.</p>